jmuehlig/perf-cpp/docs/sampling.md

 ### Size of the Data Page
 Size of pages of sampled data addresses (e.g., when sampling for logical memory address).
+Sampling the data page size requires a Linux Kernel version of `5.11` or higher.

 * Request by `sampler.values().data_page_size(true);`
 * Read from the results by `sample_record.data_page_size().value();`

 ### Size of the Code Page
 Size of pages of sampled instruction pointers (e.g., when sampling for instruction pointers).
+Sampling the code page size requires a Linux Kernel version of `5.11` or higher.

 * Request by `sampler.values().code_page_size(true);`
 * Read from the results by `sample_record.code_page_size().value();`